 Kristin Harmel’s new novel, her fourth, in fact, is titled The Art of French Kissing.
 It’s a sweet, surprisingly gentle story of a young boy-band publicist, who’s a woman from Orlando, whose life there collapses, and she goes to Paris to escape and maybe find herself again.

 It’s chick-lit for sure, but I enjoyed it.
 It also made me think more fondly of Paris than I had since the one time that my wife and I visited there back in ’88.
 Maybe we’ll get into that later.

-KRISTIN HARMEL audio excerpt: “the novels I write are very connected to sort of my own life, and I would say sort of the experiences that myself and my friends are going through right now.
+KRISTIN HARMEL podcast excerpt: “the novels I write are very connected to sort of my own life, and I would say sort of the experiences that myself and my friends are going through right now.
 I’m 28, almost 29.
 I’m still sort of going through the struggles that you do sort of in your twenties and thirties of finding yourself and of sort of finding where you fit in the world and among others, the funny, little adventures that I get to go on and like I said, the bad dates.”

 BOB ANDELMAN/Mr. MEDIA: So tell us that you’re in some fabulous part of the country.

 KRISTIN HARMEL: I’m actually back home in Orlando, Florida right now.
 In the past week, we’ve been in Boston, New York, Atlanta, and now back in Orlando for launch parties.

 ANDELMAN: Oh, Orlando.
 Well, that’s okay.
 We’ll just pretend you’re in Monte Carlo or something.

 HARMEL: Exactly.
 Can I backtrack and revise that?
 I’m lying on a beach in Hawaii.

 ANDELMAN: C’mon, you’re in the fiction business.
 It’s all about theater of the mind.

 HARMEL: Exactly, my mistake.
 Sorry.